BitcoinDesign/Guide/guide/payments/privacy.md

 ### Generate a new address for each on-chain payment

 A new address should be generated by the wallet application any time the user wants to receive bitcoin on-chain.
-This is achieved by using [HD Wallets]({{ "/guide/glossary/wallet/#hd-wallet" | relative_url }}), a standard in modern Bitcoin applications that can generate and manage an infinite number of addresses without revealing their common root.
+This is achieved by using [HD Wallets]({{ "/guide/glossary/wallet/#hd-wallet" | relative_url }}), a standard in modern bitcoin applications that can generate and manage an infinite number of addresses without revealing their common root.
 This allows each incoming transaction to use a new address that is unconnected to any other in the wallet, making it difficult to associate with the owner.

 Address re-use degrades the privacy of both the [sending](/guide/payments/send/) and [receiving](/guide/payments/request) parties.
 Re-using an address on the receiver's side means that anyone with whom that address is shared can see previous payments and the amount of bitcoin controlled by that address.